 Supercharge your weak email campaigns by adding a tinge of personalisation.
 Personalization is a very well sophisticated strategy to drive customers.
-Doing personalization ‘right’ is more important than doing it just for the sake of it.
+Doing personalisation ‘right’ is more important than doing it just for the sake of it.
 Here are some of the email marketing best practises to follow!

 If you still ask me, how does email personalisation benefits your market?
 Here are two important reasons!